wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-threat-safeguard/includes/review-compromised-accounts.md

 The following scenario describes an investigation into an attacker gaining administrator access to the domain controller and compromising the Active Directory domain and forest.

 The first alert we notice in the Cloud App Security portal shows **User and IP address reconnaissance** (SMB).
-Clicking into this alert, we see (under Description) that a user was able to learn the IP addresses of 2 accounts by enumerating SMB sessions on the domain controller.
+Clicking into this alert, we see (under Description) that a user was able to learn the IP addresses of two accounts by enumerating SMB sessions on the domain controller.

 [![User and IP address reconnaissance](../media/user-ip-address-reconnaissance.png)](../media/user-ip-address-reconnaissance-magnify.png#lightbox)